An official website of the United States Government -

 Education

-Access to equitable and quality education contributes to well-being, employment opportunities, income, financial independence, and wealth.
-Black male learners deserve schools that prioritize daily social, emotional, and academic learning.
+Access to high-quality, equitable education supports individual growth, societal development, and economic opportunity.
+Black male learners benefit when schools prioritize their social, emotional, and academic learning.

-Education is a crucial area of focus for CSSBMB because access to quality education is vital to achieving successful outcomes for Black men and boys.
-Unfair disciplinary actions—contributing to the school-to-prison pipeline—racial disparities in higher education, funding gaps for Historically Black Colleges and Universities (HBCUs), and lack of diversity among teachers are a few of the significant challenges affecting access to equitable, quality education for Black males.
-CSSBMB acknowledges the complexities of this subject matter.
-We work with our partners to identify evidence-based solutions that promote educational equity.
+Education remains a critical focus for CSSBMB, as it shapes long-term opportunities and outcomes for Black men and boys.
+Unfair disciplinary actions—contributing to the school-to-prison pipeline—racial disparities in higher education, funding gaps for Historically Black Colleges and Universities (HBCUs), and a lack of diversity among teachers are some of the challenges affecting Black male learners.
+CSSBMB works with partners to develop and implement research-driven approaches that address these challenges and expand opportunities for academic and personal success.

 Featured Resources

-Annual Report FY2023.
+Annual Report FY2024.
 Washington, D.C.: Commission on the Social Status of Black Men and Boys, 2024.